 When to use other communication methods other than your website:

 It’s also important to remember that your home page is not a place for “Reminders.”
-Posting on your home page a “reminder to pick up your dog poop” or “A reminder that there won’t be poker this week” are ineffective because the person who needs to hear that reminder is not likely to visit your website regularly to check for new reminders.
+Posting a “reminder to pick up your dog poop” or “A reminder that there won’t be poker this week” on your home page is ineffective because the person who needs to hear that reminder is unlikely to visit your website regularly to check for new reminders.

-A better avenue for reminders is to send out an email.
-We recommend maintaining two email lists: A list of seasonal campers and a list of people who have visited before.
-This allows you to send a message to the person who needs to hear it when they need to hear it (Like “please pick up after your dog” to your seasonal guests) without cluttering your home page where it won’t likely be seen anyway.
+This allows you to send a message to the person who needs to hear it when they need to hear it (Like “please pick up after your dog” to your seasonal guests) without cluttering your home page, where it won’t likely be seen anyway.

 You’ll also send out a confirmation email when someone makes a reservation.
 Here are the dates of your reservation, here’s our address, and a few reminders to make the most of your visit – things like “Please no check-ins after sunset” or “Visit the office on arrival to pick up your gate card for the pool.”